bradleyboehmke/bradleyboehmke/tutorials/descriptives_numeric.md

 4. [Outliers:](#shape) Are there values that represent abnormalities in the data?
 5. [Visualization:](#visualization) We should understand these features of the data through statistics *and* visualization

+## Replication Requirements
-To illustrate ways to compute different summary statistics and visualize the data to provide understanding of these key features, I'll demonstrate using this [data](https://github.com/bradleyboehmke/bradleyboehmke.github.io/blob/master/public/data/Baseball%20Salaries%202011.xlsx) which contains data on 843 MLB players in the 2011 season:
+To illustrate ways to compute different summary statistics, and to visualize the data to provide understanding of these key features, I'll demonstrate using this [data](https://github.com/bradleyboehmke/bradleyboehmke.github.io/blob/master/public/data/Baseball%20Salaries%202011.xlsx) which contains data on 843 MLB players in the 2011 season:

 {% highlight r %}